-Anyone who follows this blog or knows us would be aware that we love to get high (in the altitude sense of course!).
+Anyone who follows Wandering On or knows us would be aware that we love to get high (in the altitude sense of course!).
 Our love of all things hike-able came after we trekked to Everest Base Camp independently in 2012.
 Since then we’ve climbed Japan’s Mount Fuji, summited North Africa’s highest peak in Morocco, and hiked our own country, Ireland’s highest mountain a few times, as well as a host of other hiking adventures in Indonesia, Korea and Vietnam and other countries around the world.

 Seeing things from a high vantage point is always amazing and we thought the opportunity to see the vast expanse of Australia’s red centre from the top of Ayers Rock would be epic!
 It was not going to be an easy climb as it was up a sheer rock face and often the climb is closed due to strong winds but these were not the reasons that swayed our decision not to climb Uluru.